 An association can receive one grant in each level per year.

 What Types of Events/Activities can the Level 1 Fund

-The grant can fund the hosting of NAR’s Smart Growth for the 21st Century Class or other educational activity including bringing in a speaker who can address specific growth and land use issues impacting your community.
+The grant can support hosting an education, such as NAR’s Smart Growth for the 21st Century Class, a guest speaker to address a specific growth and land use issue or stakeholder meeting.

 What Types of Activities/Initiatives can the Level 2 Fund

 The grant can fund efforts to engage in local land-use/growth/transportation policy issues with other stakeholders and elected officials.